-Shai Fuxman, a behavioral health expert and senior research scientist, leads initiatives that promote the positive development of youth—particularly youth from marginalized communities, including LGBTQ youth and youth with disabilities.
-He has extensive experience in social and emotional learning (SEL), youth development, school-based trauma-informed care, and substance misuse prevention.
+Shai Fuxman, a behavioral health expert and senior research scientist, leads initiatives promoting the positive development of youth—particularly youth from marginalized communities, including LGBTQ youth and youth with disabilities.
+He has extensive experience in social and emotional learning (SEL), school-based trauma-informed care, and substance misuse prevention.
 He also has expertise in program evaluation, cultural competence, and quantitative and qualitative research.

 Fuxman is fluent in Spanish, Hebrew, and English.
 He holds an MEd and EdD in Human Development and Psychology from Harvard University.